MeghaSudhakaranNair/ChatHub/README.md

 1. Unit testing
 2. Add more features like editing profile information, an alternate login option, forgot password, read receipts, and notifications
 3. Add more intuitive error messages to show to the user
-4. Add LLM - when the user types @assistant, give an automated response using LLM
+4. Add LLM - when the user types @assistant, give an automated response using LLM and RAG

 ### General